 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has remained level across the region.
-However, the signal increased at Five Fords (Wrexham), and decreased at Llanasa (Nr Prestatyn) and Queensferry. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has increased across the region.
+However, the signal decreased at Bala. - The Rapid Increase indicator was triggered at Queensferry during the last reporting period. - There was one sample missing from each of the sites in the region.